 - Streamers work very well on Putah Creek when the flows are 200 CFS and higher.

 - I like to use an extra fast sinking 10' versileader with a 4' 10# mono leader when fishing streamers.
-Cast your streamer, let it sink, and once it begins to swing make steady two inch retrieves.
+Cast your streamer upstream, let it sink, and once it begins to swing make steady two inch retrieves.
 Here are a few more helpful tips on streamer fishing.

 - Cover lots of water when fishing streamers.